 In general, there are two ways to monitor your website performance:

 Real User Monitoring

 Real user monitoring occurs when there are real users involved in the monitoring process.
-You typically gather information about your site performance when actual users interact with it.
-Results gathered through this way are accurate as this is based on real-time actual scenarios.
+You typically gather information about your site’s performance when actual users interact with it.
+Results gathered in this way are accurate as this is based on real-time actual scenarios.

 As such, you’ll know precisely where the pain points in your website are so you can look into fixing those that have the most impact on your users.

-That said, since this is not done in the real-world environment and is only a simulation, you need to be aware that the data obtained may not be accurate; you’re making many assumptions on what you think your users want and might do.
+That said, since this is not done in a real-world environment and is only a simulation, you need to be aware that the data obtained may not be accurate; you’re making many assumptions about what you think your users want and might do.
 That said, it is still an excellent point to start when wanting to gauge the performance.